iamnitendra/Pose-Estimation-with-Python/README.md

 ## Important Updates

 - 2019.3.12 Add new models using mobilenet-v2 architecture.
 See : [experiments.md](./etcs/experiments.md)
-- 2018.5.21 Post-processing part is implemented in c++.
-It is required compiling the part.
-See: https://github.com/ildoonet/tf-pose-estimation/tree/master/src/pafprocess
 - 2018.2.7 Arguments in run.py script changed.
 Support dynamic input size.

 ## Install